snakescott/takehome-k8s/README.md

 Due to time contraints this has only been tested on a single node minikube in the default namespace, but it is intended to work on a arbitrary k8s installations in any namespace.

+You can setup the scheduler using set_up_scheduler.bash. if an argument is passed to the script, it will be interpreted as a namespace and all k8s resources will be created there.
+Otherwise, default will be used.